sbreuers/detta/README.md

 ## References
 [1] Jafari O. H. and Mitzel D. and Leibe B.. *Real-Time RGB-D based People Detection and Tracking for Mobile Robots and Head-Worn Cameras*.
 IEEE International Conference on Robotics and Automation (ICRA), 2014.

+[2] Sudowe P, and Leibe B.. *Efficient use of geometric constraints for sliding-window object detection in video.* International Conference on Computer Vision Systems (ICCVS), 2011.

-[2] Beyer L. and Hermans A. and Leibe B.. *Biternion nets: Continuous head pose regression from discrete training labels.* German Conference on Pattern Recognition (GCPR), 2015.
+[3] Beyer L. and Hermans A. and Leibe B.. *Biternion nets: Continuous head pose regression from discrete training labels.* German Conference on Pattern Recognition (GCPR), 2015.

-[3] Rafi U. and Leibe B. and Gall J.. *An Efficient Convolutional Network for Human Pose Estimation.* British Machine Vision Conference (BMVC), 2016.
+[4] Rafi U. and Leibe B. and Gall J.. *An Efficient Convolutional Network for Human Pose Estimation.* British Machine Vision Conference (BMVC), 2016.